-by Brian Todd Carey
+By Brian Todd Carey

-Although Allied air forces controlled the skies over the 50-mile front, bombing and strafing could not silence the well-entrenched German guns, especially on Omaha Beach, where casualties numbered 2,000 in contrast to 210 on Utah.
+Although Allied air forces controlled the skies over the 50-mile front, bombing and strafing could not silence the well-entrenched German guns, especially on Omaha Beach, where casualties numbered more than 2,300 in contrast to 197 on Utah.
 Farther east, British and Canadian troops met with less resistance and suffered fewer casualties than the Americans.
 By day’s end, close to 150,000 Allied troops and their accompanying vehicles, equipment, munitions, and provisions were unloaded.
 Within a week the troop buildup numbered half a million men.
 By June 10, the separate beachheads had been consolidated into a single front; the Americans were making ground inland and toward the city of Cherbourg on the Cotentin Peninsula.
 Montgomery’s forces, having beaten off panzer counterattacks, pushed toward the city of Caen.
 By late July, two million men and 250,000 vehicles were ashore in Normandy.

-Despite the infusion of massive amounts of men and materiel, the planned Allied breakout across France bogged down in Normandy, where thickly banked hedgerows or bocages provided the German defenders with excellent antitank positions.
-This slowing of Allied momentum helped the Germans reinforce Normandy with infantry divisions from the Werhmacht’s First and Nineteenth Armies.
+Despite the infusion of massive amounts of men and materiel, the planned Allied breakout across France bogged down in Normandy, where the thickly banked hedgerows or bocages provided the German defenders with excellent antitank positions.
+This slowing of Allied momentum helped the Germans reinforce Normandy with infantry divisions from the Wehrmacht’s First and Nineteenth Armies.
 Cherbourg surrendered to the Americans on June 27, but the British assault on Caen (Operation Epsom, June 21-July 1), despite heavy RAF bombardment, was halted by the German Army.

 In an attempt to break German resistance around the city of Caen, Montgomery ordered 457 Halifax and Lancaster bombers to carpet bomb the area.
 The July 7 air operation against Caen dropped three thousand tons of high explosives in front of the British Army still on the outskirts of Caen.
 Because the bombs were mainly 1,100-pounders, they created craters 20 feet across and filled the streets of the city with the wreckage of stone buildings.
 The British were able to fight into the city, but were blocked from moving beyond it by craters and rubble.